Popovart/DaprCheatSheet/README.md

 | --------------------------------- | ---------------------------------------------- | ------- |
 | `DOTNET_USE_POLLING_FILE_WATCHER` | Fix Hot Reload by switching to polling watcher | `1`     |
 | `COMPlus_GCHeapHardLimit`         | Hard memory cap for a .NET process             | `512m`  |

-> Replace `<…>` with your own values.
-Feel free to add more shortcuts as your toolbox grows!